 Descending down into the basin was quite a treat!
 Not only are the vistas really nice heading in that direction, but the wildflowers kept getting more and more intense as I headed further into the lower and damper terrain.
 Soon I was running through an endless sea of flowers.
 What a payoff!

 Eventually, I had to make the last climb out of there and I was sad to depart from all of the flowers, nor was I feeling much like climbing again, haha.
 It was a stellar 14 miles of running and hiking though and I was so happy to have snuck it in.

 My friend, Megan, said “oh, now you’ll want to sign up for the race (Castle Rock 100k) when they have the next one…” While I can appreciate the desire to compete on beautiful and challenging courses, that’s more her forte than mine.
 The experience I had was just the one I wanted to have.
 I was able to get out on what some consider the best part of the course, I didn’t have to pay an entry fee, and I didn’t have to spend a tough day on the trails.
-If life under the threat of COVID has taught me anything about myself, it’s that I don’t crave the events, comparison to others, or after-parties – and most of all, to appreciate the immediate joys of the trails regardless of the distance.
+If life under the threat of COVID has taught me anything about myself, it’s that I don’t really have a craving for the race events and all that comes with them.
+It’s been a great reminder to just appreciate the immediate joys of the trails regardless of the distance.
 It would have been nice to share this one with a friend, but sitting in a car with someone else for several hours right now probably isn’t the responsible thing to do, so I’m appreciative to have the ability and opportunity to do a little solo outing like this, and I’m happy enough to share it here through my journal. – JD